joehart2001/mlipx/docs/source/glossary.rst

             }

     packmol
         Packmol is a software package used for building initial configurations for molecular dynamics or Monte Carlo simulations.
 It can generate a random collection of molecules using the specified density and composition.
-TODO add cite
+More information can be found at https://m3g.github.io/packmol/ .

     rdkit2ase
         A package for converting RDKit molecules to ASE atoms.